 International Community Achievement Award (ICAA) applications open March 31st, 2023.

 Instructions and eligibility requirements can be reviewed through our submission form.

 ICAA Review Panel

 The review panel may comprise a mix of professors from various faculties, a representative from the International Student Initiative portfolio, and a Global Engagement Office staff member.
-Recipients will be notified by email and will receive a signed certificate.
+Recipients will be notified by email.

 Puneet Kaur Aulakh is a third-year student doing a major in Economics and minor in mathematics.
 Coming from a small border town in Panjab, Puneet Kaur is passionate about poverty economics, health economics, education and human rights.
 Puneet Kaur is an an elected Student at large representative to the Okanagan senate (2022-2023) and works in Admissions and Awards Committee.
 Puneet Kaur is also working as a Teaching Assistant in Mathematics and Research Assistant in Rural Health Equity – Social enterprises and Technology Synergies (RHE-SETS) team.
 Puneet Kaur’s other roles in community include being a volunteer-teacher with NITEO-Africa, Canada, which works for promoting literacy and reading culture among the communities which are less fortunate, systematically excluded from literate spaces, and historically discriminated against like BIPOC communities.
 This year, Puneet Kaur successfully founded the NITEO-Africa club at UBCO, which will be acting as their chapter at UBCO.
 Moreover, Puneet Kaur is both a volunteer and outreach coordinator at Amnesty UBCO which is a human rights organization, Vice-President at Bhangra Club (a Punjabi Folk dance club), Treasurer at Red Cross club at UBCO, and Review session coordinator at Quantitative Sciences Course Union.